kircherlab/MPRAsnakeflow/docs/quickstart.rst

 3. Set up the config file

 The config file is the heart of MPRAsnakflow.
 Here different runs can be configured.
-We recommend to use one config file per MPRA experiment or MPRA project.
-But in theory many different experiments can be configured in only one file.
-It is divided into :code:`global` (generell settings), :code:`assignments` (assigment workflow), and :code:`experiments` (count workflow including variants).
+We recommend using one config file per MPRA experiment or MPRA project.
+But in theory, many different experiments can be configured in only one file.
+It is divided into :code:`global` (general settings), :code:`assignments` (assigment workflow), and :code:`experiments` (count workflow including variants).

 See :ref:`Config` for more details about the config file.
 Here is an example running only the count experiments and using a provided assignment file.